 Like it or not, you must have a resume listing your artistic accomplishments available to the public when you’ve got an exhibition of your work.
 This is also a essential element of your website, blog or even your Facebook profile.
 Prior to your art show, make sure you have a big all day breakfast to prepare you for the mass of people who are going to walk into your exhibition.

-If you’re relatively new to this, an artist’s resume isn’t at all Like a normal job resume where you record your address, date of birth, education, places you have worked and what you did there.
-Instead, you set the dates of your past displays including solo and group exhibits, any articles written about your work, honors, awards and grants you received, residencies you engaged in and some other honors you have received as an artist.
+If you’re relatively new to this, an artist’s resume isn’t at all like a normal job resume where you record your address, date of birth, education, places you have worked and what you did there.
+Instead, you set the dates of your past display showcases including solo and group exhibits, any articles written about your work, honors, awards and grants you received, residencies you engaged in and some other honors you have received as an artist.
 Given there are individuals out there who think art educators and pupils aren’t serious artists, and a number of them run art galleries — you might choose to leave those details from your resume.
 Despite the fact that it has nothing to do with the quality of your work, listing your day job, whatever that may be, isn’t likely all that important to include on a resume for getting your work shown at exhibition installations.

 Your display restart can take different forms depending on your experience.
 If you have had a whole lot of experience showing your job, but you have not been keeping track of the titles, places and dates, you need to start making the time to sort out those things.
 After that, get your experience on paper and online.
 Remember, having an artist’s resume is valuable PR for showing and selling your work.
 Even if you have a comprehensive background, consider your resume as an outline or capsule of your achievements, which match on one page as opposed to compiling a comprehensive list of your shows over the last ten years or so.
 Work on creating a business card design to hand out at your shows too.